Why we use puppets in our sessions at Wriggles and Giggles.

 Capturing attention: A puppet can be a good tool to capture the attention of young children in large-group and small-group settings, especially if the adult gives the puppet an engaging "personality."

 Promoting dramatic play: Puppets can be easy-to-manipulate characters in a variety of dramatic play themes and stories.

 Puppets can be used across many different parts of the early childhood.
 Here are a few common places where puppets can enhance young children's play and learning:

 At Wriggles and Giggles Sessions we repeat activities that will help with all stages of development from birth to 5 years We also help with ideas to take home and parenting tips and techniques.
 To join a group in Yarm, Darlington, Hartburn, Ingleby Barwick, Newton Aycliffe send us an email email@example.com

 Dramatic play: Children can use puppets to act out their own scenarios and stories.

 Transitions: Puppets are a great tool for telling children what activity is coming next.
 For example, Wanda the Chef might come out of her kitchen to let the children know it's time to clean up for snack/lunch.

-Reading: Children can practice reading their favourite books to puppets, especially if they're too shy to read in front of teachers or other children.
+Reading: Children can practice reading their favorite books to puppets, especially if they're too shy to read in front of teachers or other children.
 Children who are not reading yet can make up stories to tell the puppet, or "read" to them by telling a familiar story using the illustrations in the storybook.
-Puppets can also read children their favourite books.
+Puppets can also read children their favorite books.